April 1 for beginning the following fall.

 Notification and Transfers

-Applicants who apply to the August 1 deadline will receive notification of acceptance on a rolling basis.
+Applicants who apply to the April 1 deadline will be notified of their decision by mid-May, 2019.

 Transfer of non-Tufts courses to the certificate program is not